Public Education in Honduras

 Mayatan has remained committed to its dual goals of offering a high-quality bilingual education to an economically diverse group of students.
 This commitment has resulted in strong parent involvement, positive recognition and support from the Honduran government, financial aid provided by local businesses, and international support for scholarships, equipment, and infrastructure projects.

-Mayatan has provided students from Copán Ruinas with a bilingual education they would not have otherwise received.
-Now, as our oldest graduates are in their mid-twenties, we're beginning to see the results of this investment.
-Both scholarship and non-scholarship students alike have attended universities throughout Central and North America -- over 80% of graduates go on to higher education after leaving Mayatan.
-These college graduates are now returning to Copán Ruinas to open new businesses, ranging from cafes to psychiatry clinic, or to begin their professional careers in tourism, agriculture, and other fields.
+Mayatan has provided over 1,000 students from Copán Ruinas with a bilingual education they would not have otherwise received.
+Now, as our oldest graduates are in their mid-to-late--twenties, we're beginning to see the results of this investment.
+Both scholarship and non-scholarship students alike have attended universities throughout Central and North America -- approximately 80% of graduates go on to higher education after leaving Mayatan.
+These college graduates are now returning to Copán Ruinas to open new businesses, ranging from cafes to a psychiatry clinic, or to begin their professional careers in tourism, agriculture, and other fields.
 Read more about our alumni here.

 USAID.
 Honduras Country Assistance Strategy: Fiscal Years 2009-2013.